 Students learn algorithms and data structures behind real world products like Google Maps navigation and airplane schedule optimization.
 As students become more advanced, they become masters of topics that are taught in graduate level university courses.
 Here are examples of what students learn by division of USACO, but our curriculum is not limited to just these:

-Bronze — Sorting, Primary Data Structures (ArrayList, 2D Arrays, Maps, Sets), Recursion, Big Oh Notation and Complexity Analysis
+Bronze Division — Sorting, Primary Data Structures (ArrayList, 2D Arrays, Maps, Sets), Recursion, Big Oh Notation and Complexity Analysis

-Silver — Secondary Data Structures (Stacks, Queues, Ordered Sets, Priority Queues), Sweeps, Binary Search, Graph Theory, Intro to Dynamic Programming, Prefix Sums, Greedy/Ad Hoc, Language Specific Optimizations
+Silver Division — Secondary Data Structures (Stacks, Queues, Ordered Sets, Priority Queues), Sweeps, Binary Search, Graph Theory, Intro to Dynamic Programming, Prefix Sums, Greedy/Ad Hoc, Language Specific Optimizations

-Gold — Advanced Data Structures (Binary Indexed Tree, Segment Tree, Balanced Binary Search Tree), Dynamic Programming, Advanced Graph Theory (Dijkstra, Minimum Spanning Tree), Tree Techniques (Least Common Ancestor, Dynamic Programming on Trees), Advanced Strings (Knuth Morris Pratt, Rolling Hash), Geometry
+Gold Division — Advanced Data Structures (Binary Indexed Tree, Segment Tree, Balanced Binary Search Tree), Dynamic Programming, Advanced Graph Theory (Dijkstra, Minimum Spanning Tree), Tree Techniques (Least Common Ancestor, Dynamic Programming on Trees), Advanced Strings (Knuth Morris Pratt, Rolling Hash), Geometry

 Our philosophy: teach problem solving skills and how to learn